Amical vs Windows Voice Access

 Pick Amical if…

-Pick Amical if you want uniform dictation across every app, AI rewrites, an open-source codebase, and the same workflow on macOS too, while still keeping audio local-first on your own machine.
+Pick Amical if you want uniform dictation across every app, AI rewrites, an open-source codebase, and the same workflow on macOS too, while keeping audio local-first on your own machine.

 Pick Windows Voice Access if…